Our Activities For Groups

 This is an area in which Outdoor Adventure has a wealth of knowledge and experience.
-Our staff understand how to spot and use the moments that arise in these sessions to help your pupils develop their people and leadership skills.
+Our staff understand how to spot and use the moments that arise in these sessions to help members within your group to develop their people and leadership skills.

 We are right on the North Cornwall coast path and are spoilt for choice for fabulous walks.
 These can be anything from an easy stroll, to walking on challenging terrain crossing breathtaking valleys with steep climbs.

-The section of coast path South of our Centre is one of the most awe-inspiring stretches of the North Cornwall coast path.
-It is totally remote and you feel as though you are in another part of the world and in a true wilderness environment.
+South of our Centre is one of the most awe-inspiring stretches of the North Cornwall coast path.
+It is totally remote and you feel as though you are in a true wilderness environment.
 There’s lots of opportunity to descend down into the rugged coves beneath and explore.
 We walk it one way and get collected in minibuses the other end – you’ll deserve the lift home!
-Other sections going North are flatter and easier walking, however they still have spectacular views.
+Other sections going North towards Bude are flatter and easier walking, however they still have spectacular views.
 Below you will often see dolphins and basking sharks or if you’re really lucky see a Peregrine falcon.